DmitryVoloshin/simple-stomatology-app/README.md

-To project adding react media hooks for some reason
+To project adding react media hooks for some reason;
+To project adding reactjs popup for burger menu;
+ react-icons